sampsyo/cs6120/content/blog/2019-09-25-a-verification-backend.md

     prod: int = mul sum1 sum2;

 We would like to replace `sum2: int = add a b` with `sum2: int = id sum1` because we have already computed the value.
-However, if we can't do this directly because then `sum2` would have the value `a`, not `a + b`.
+However, we can't do this directly because then `sum2` would have the value `a`, not `a + b`.
 The solution is to rename the first instance of `sum1` to something unique so that we don't lose our reference to the value `a + b`.
 We can then replace `sum2` with a copy from this new variable.